Human Resources Glossary

 A layoff means you are terminating your worker’s employment either temporarily or permanently.
 Temporary layoffs can happen if your company closes down entirely for several days, weeks, etc., but plans to reopen in the future.
-Permanent layoffs happen when you terminate a workers’ employment, and rehiring isn’t an option.
-Some of the causes of permanent layoffs can be business close down, reduction of force, or employee performance.
+Permanent layoffs happen when you terminate a worker’s employment, and rehiring isn’t an option.
+Some of the causes of permanent layoffs can be a business closing down, a reduction of the labor force, or employee performance.

-The generation born between 1981 & 2000.
-As of 2022, they make up approximately 35% of the U.S. workforce.
+The generation born between 1981 & 1996.
+As of 2022, they make up approximately 35% of the US workforce.
 Millennials grew up experiencing events like Columbine and 9/11.
-They also tend to be motivated by work-life balance, interesting work experiences and are often seeking challenge, growth and development.
+They also tend to be motivated by work-life balance and interesting work experiences and are often seeking challenge, growth, and development.

 New Hire Checklist